xiaoyu3x/SmartHome-Demo/ocf-servers/js-servers/README.md

-# JavaScript OIC servers
+# JavaScript OCF servers
-This folder contains JavaScript implementation of various OIC servers, such as:
+This folder contains JavaScript implementation of various OCF servers, such as:
 * Fan
 * CO2 detector
 * Motion Sensor